frli8848/DREAM/INSTALLATION.md

 # Binary Installation

-There is (experimental) binaries of the MATLAB mex-files for Linux and macOS here:
+There is (experimental) binaries of the MATLAB mex-files for Windows, Linux, and macOS here:

 https://github.com/frli8848/DREAM/releases

+The zip-files can be found under the _Assets_ link for each release.

+## Windows MATLAB (mex) Binaries

+Download the zip-file for Windows, uncompress it and move the files to a suitable location.
+Also install the [MSVC++ redistributable][https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist] Then, follow the instructions on the _Post Installation Setup_ section below.

 ## Linux MATLAB Binaries

-Nothing here yet.
+Download load the zip-file for Linux, uncompress it and move the files to a suitable location.
+Then, follow the instructions on the _Post Installation Setup_ section below.

 ## macOS MATLAB Binaries